 *Includes Universal Studios

-Is the GO Los Angeles Card right for me?
+Is the GO Los Angeles Pass right for me?

 An attraction pass is not for everyone.
 If you are planning on visiting the attractions listed on the pass anyway then getting a pass is a bit of no-brainer, you will simply save money on what you were already planning.
 However, you may not really know what you want to do while in LA in which case a Pass can act as a really good base for your trip.
 There may be attractions on your pass you didn’t even know existed that you may find really interesting or exciting.